Janet-V/Janet-V/README.md

 ## Projects
-These projects were made for self-learning and under the data analyst bootcamp.
+These projects were made for self-learning and under the data analyst courses that I took.
 It showcases my skils and knowledge of data analysis.
 It also showcases my knowledge of other languages and iOS skills.

 #### Data Analysis Projects